 - Partially make-ahead

-How to Make Pan Seared Lamb Chops with Anchovy Butter:
+How to Make Easy Pan-Seared Lamb Chops with Anchovy Butter:

 Here’s everything you’ll need to make this recipe along with how to prep.
 See the lamb chops recipe card below for the exact quantities.